NativePHP/nativephp.com/resources/views/docs/1/the-basics/app-lifecycle.md

 ## Events

 ### `ApplicationBooted`
-Like mentioned above, the `Native\Laravel\Events\App\ApplicationBooted` event is dispatched when your application has been booted.
+As mentioned above, the `Native\Laravel\Events\App\ApplicationBooted` event is dispatched when your application has been booted.